sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ~~~
 uk_manual_correction -config <.yml file> -path-in ~/ukbiobank_results/data_processed -path-out <PATH_DATA>
 ~~~

 C2-C3 disc label will be located at the posterior tip of the disc as shown in the following image.

 ![alt text](https://user-images.githubusercontent.com/2482071/100895704-dabf4a00-348b-11eb-8b1c-67d5024bfeda.png)

 #### Upload the manually-corrected files
 A QC report of the manually corrected files is created in a zip file.
-To update the dataset, add manually-corrected files `derivatives/labels/`, see our [internal procedure](https://github.com/neuropoly/data-management/blob/master/internal-server.md#upload) and include the qc zip file in the body of the PR. **TODO see if it is possible to inlcude the qc zipe file**
+To update the dataset, add all manually-corrected files `derivatives/labels/`,  and include the qc zip file in the body of the PR.
+See our [internal procedure](https://github.com/neuropoly/data-management/blob/master/internal-server.md#upload) for more details.
+**TODO see if it is possible to inlcude the qc zipe file in PR**

 #### Re-run the analysis
-After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in **Processing** section).
+After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in [Processing](###processing)).
 If manually-corrected files exists, they will be used intead of proceeding to automatic segmentation and labeling.
 Make sure to put the output results in another folder (flag `-path-output`) if you don't want the previous relsults to be overwritten.

 - - -